 2 tsp of avocado oil

 Makes 2 shakes with about 450 calories each.

 Sweeteners are also a great way to add calories for kids over 2.
 We don’t want to make everything sweet or overly sweet, as this will train them to only want sweet foods.
 But we can be slightly more liberal with our “sweet” policy.
 We can add sweeteners to some foods to make them fit into the category of high calorie foods for kids.
 Here are my favorite sweeteners for added calories:

 - Raw honey (okay after age 1)

 Wait!
 How did ketchup make my list?
 Well, my kid LOVES it.
 It doesn’t add that many calories on its own, but it does make him pack down those roasted potatoes with avocado oil.
-Sometimes, a little “sauce” makes the high calorie food go down!
+Sometimes, a little “sauce” makes the high calorie food for toddlers go down!